sawall/gcalsync/README.md

 ## configuration & installation

-Calendar `A`: the calendar you are importing TO Calendar `B`: the calendar you are importing FROM
+* Calendar `A` is the calendar you are importing TO
+* Calendar `B` is the calendar you are importing FROM

 ### modify the script

 * look up calendar id for `B` (look in 'Calendar Details' ; it is likely your gsuite email address)
-* modify the script with this id for the pCalId variable
+* insert this id into the script as the `pCalId` variable
-* if you do not want event details to show for imported events, change 'PUBLIC' to 'PRIVATE'
+* if you do not want event details to show for imported events, change `PUBLIC` to `PRIVATE` in this line: `newEvent.setVisibility(CalendarApp.Visibility.PUBLIC)`

 ### install the script